Kangin: Solo activities

 In April 2008, Cho's hosting spot was replaced by Kim Tae-yeon.
 Kangin's last day of hosting the program was on April 19, 2009.
 From December 2008 to May 2009, Kangin and actress Lee Yoon-ji played a low-income college couple for the popular MBC reality show We Got Married.
 This was the first MBC variety show Kangin participated in after the time-slot dispute between MBC and SM Entertainment regarding Kangin's job as host on SBS Super Junior Exploration of Human Body in 2007.

 In 2009, Kangin with other few Super Junior members hosted television show for charity named 'Miracle'.
 Kangin was also cast to take on the role of 'Hotae' for MBC's cable comedy drama, Romance Zero.
 With a total of sixteen episodes, the drama ended in late May 2009 with acceptable reviews and ratings.

 In May 2019, Kangin starred in the ongoing web drama What Happened to Mirae?, which was his first project since his DUIs in 2016; the first episode premiered on May 31.

+In April 2025, Kangin held his first solo fan meeting in Mexico, titled Inside Out Day, at Foro Bailmex in PALCCO, located in Zapopan, Jalisco.
+The event was organized in collaboration with KOCUFest and the municipal government of Zapopan, marking one of the first official K-pop fan meetings outside of Mexico City.
+An estimated 4,000 to 5,000 fans attended the event, which featured interactive segments, live performances in Korean and Spanish, and a Q&A session with the artist.
+On November 12, Kangin announced that he would embark on his first solo overseas tour in 2026, titled "Stunning Together".

 Personal life

 2010–2012: Military service

 On July 5, 2010, Kangin enlisted for his mandatory military service at the Nonsan military camp in Chungcheongnam-do Province, for five weeks of basic training followed by 20 months of active duty with the Republic of Korea Army.
-He was discharged on April 16, 2012 from the 56th army division in Namyangju-si in Gyeonggi-do.
+He was discharged on April 16, 2012, from the 56th army division in Namyangju-si in Gyeonggi-do.